seyipaye/HealthApp/README.md

 The code is written in Java

-We are committed to improving the project beyond what we have at submission for the Solutions challenge.
+We are committed to improving the project beyond what we have now.
 Hence, new code will be pushed to the  **staging**.

 ### What You Will Find in Health App